 This is one British Asian’s POV after seeing Crazy Rich Asians the beginning of October.
 She’s late to the game but in her defense, the London premiere wasn’t until early September.
 This is a throwback to Crazy Rich from a British Asian perspective.

 Looking for a thrill this Halloween weekend?
 Here’s something to watch (out for): At Your Own Risk.
-Read more below from this film review written by Syracuse film studies graduate, Cher Joy (cheracuse).
+Read more below from this film review written by our resident film reviewer, Syracuse film studies graduate, Cher Joy (cheracuse).